 Rubber and metal borders each have their own place in playground design.
 Interlocking rubber curbs are an excellent choice for safety, as their soft, impact-absorbing surface can help cushion falls if a child tumbles near the edge of the play area.
 They are heavy and tend to stay in place well.
 Metal, typically steel or aluminum, offers a sleek, low-profile look and is extremely strong.
 However, it’s important to ensure any metal edging is designed specifically for playgrounds to avoid sharp edges.
 Metal can also get very hot in direct sunlight, which is a key consideration depending on your climate.

-Traditional Wood Borders
+What to Know About Traditional Wood Borders

 Wooden borders have a classic, natural appeal that many people love.
 Materials like pressure-treated pine or cedar have been used for years to frame play spaces.
 While wood can look great initially, it comes with significant maintenance needs.
 To prevent rot, splintering, and insect damage from pests like termites, wood requires regular sealing or staining.
 Over time, exposure to moisture and sun can cause it to degrade, creating potential safety hazards.
 If you’re considering wood, be prepared for the ongoing upkeep required to keep it safe and looking its best.